-Lhasa to Mount Kailash Distance: how to get to Kailash from Lhasa by road and flight
+Lhasa to Kailash Manasarovar Distance: How to Get to Kailash from Lhasa by Road or Flight

 CONTENT

-The two road routes to Mount Kailash are the southern and northern routes, two distinctly different roads that are suitable for different types of travelers.
+The two road routes have distinct differences that are suitable for different types of travelers.
 The northern route is the most scenic, traveling past Lake Namtso and through Nagqu to get to Ngari from the northeast.
-The southern route is the faster and better of the two for road conditions, and is the best route for those heading first to Mount Everest before going to Kailash.
+The southern route is the faster and better of the two for road conditions and is the best route for those heading first to Mount Everest before going to Kailash.

 Travel Route: Lhasa (3,650m) - Gyantse (4,040m) - Shigatse (3,836m) - Tingri (4,300m) - EBC (5,200m) - Saga (4,487m) - Lake Manasarovar (4,588m) - Darchen (4,600m) - Mt.
 Kailash (6,638m)